 The Practice in Ministry and Mission Program is committed to ensuring that all learning partners have the necessary tools to supervise students throughout their placement.
 The orientation will help you learn what you need to do.
 You will have access to a site visit each year and the support of the Practice in Ministry and Mission faculty.
 Also, the Practice in Ministry and Mission Handbook is a written resource for you.

 Is our teaching setting allowed to have more than one student?

 Yes.
-However, each student must have their own lay/staff learning partner assigned to them and this request should be submitted to the PMM office.
+However, each student must have their own lay learning partner assigned to them and this request should be submitted to the PMM office.
 Additional paperwork will be required.

 Is our teaching setting required to pay the intern?

 No, the PMM Program does not require teaching settings to pay the students.
 However, if you are willing to pay a stipend to the student throughout their placement, you are free to do so.

 Additional questions may be directed to Wesley's PMM Office at (202) 885-8666.

 Wesley Theological Seminary |